severo/some_docs_on_georchestra/use_docker_images_for_a_branch.md

 - modify the tags:

     ```bash
-    sed -i 's/latest/18.06_20181122/' docker-compose.18.06.yml
+    sed -i 's/latest/18.06_20181122_v1/' docker-compose.18.06.yml
     ```

-    it's a good idea to open `docker-compose.18.06.yml` to check if the tags replacement has been done correctly and fix possible errors (typically: `geonetwork`, `database`, `ldap`).
+    it's a good idea to open `docker-compose.18.06.yml` to check if the tags replacement has been done correctly and fix possible errors (typically: `geonetwork`).

 - in `docker-compose.18.06.yml`, `docker-compose.override.yml`, and `docker-compose.other-apps.yml`, replace the volumes by new ones (`ldap_data` -> `ldap_data_18.06`).
 Possibly you could have conflicts with previously existing volumes, so maybe the best solution (I'm too recently working with docker to be subtile) is `docker system prune`.